tripdatabase/tripclick/index.md

 [Paper][paper] ([Bibtex Citation][citation])

 ### TripClick Logs Dataset
 The logs consist of the user interactions of the Trip search engine collected between January 2013 and October 2020.
-These consist of approximately **5.2 million click log entries**, appeared in around **1.6 million search sessions**.
-The provided `logs.tar.gz` consists `allarticles.txt` which provides the titles and URLs of all documents, and the `\<YYYY>-\<MM>-\<DD>.json` files whicj contain log files splitted by days of month like `2017-03-24.json`.
-In log files, each json-formatted log record is provided in one line.
+Approximately **5.2 million click log entries** from around **1.6 million search sessions** are available.
+The provided `logs.tar.gz` contains `allarticles.txt` which provides the titles and URLs of all documents, and the `\<YYYY>-\<MM>-\<DD>.json` files contain the log entries split by date, e.g.: `2017-03-24.json`.
+In the log files, each line represents a single json-formatted log record.

 | File Name | Format | Description |
 |---|---|---|